MrPerson12/Among-Us-Tasks-Simulator/README.md

-# Among-Us-Tasks-Simulator
-Now you can be super speedy at wires
+# Among Us Tasks Simulator

-Here lies (not dead) Among Us Tasks Simulator.
+Among Us Tasks Simulator.
 A fan project dedicated to greatly increasing how SPEEDY you are at doing your tasks.
 Just make sure you have an excuse when you take 0.2 seconds to do wires in front of everyone.